Land Trust Example & Definition: What it is and How it Works

 What are the different types of land trusts?

-Now that you have a better understanding of how a land trust property works, the next step is to learn about the different types of land trusts that exist.
-In total, there are three types of land trusts that you should know:
+Now that you have a better understanding of how a land trust property works, the next step is to learn about the different types that exist.
+In total, there are three types that you should know:

 Illinois land trust